jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-DocumentReference-Provenance.page.md

 ## {{page-title}}
-This DocumentReference example is used in conjuction with the {{pagelink:Example-DataStandardsWales-Provenance-DemographicUpdate, text: Provenance}} example and shows how provenance can be linked to the message that triggered the insert or update to the record e.g. an HL7v2 ADT^A31 demographic update message.
+This DocumentReference example is used in conjuction with the {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-Provenance-Amend.page.md, text: Provanance}} example and shows how provenance can be linked to the message that triggered the insert or update to the record e.g. an HL7v2 ADT^A31 demographic update message.

 <div class="tab-wrap">
   <ul class="tab-head">